Young People and the Police (NSW)

 Diversion

 Under the Young Offenders Act 1997, the police may divert a juvenile offender away from court, by offering the young person a warning, a caution or by referring the matter to a youth justice conference.
-These diversionary options are only available if the young person has admitted the offence and consented to the matter being diverted.
+It is of critical importance to understand that not every single offence is capable of being dealt with in these ways, and there are preconditions for eligibility that need to be met (like admitting the offence) so getting legal advice about this is critical.
 The diversionary options available in New South Wales are explained further below:

 A warning can be given to a young person at any place.
 It cannot have conditions attached or additional sanctions imposed.
 Police can keep a record of the warning and also notify the young person’s parents.